Operations |

 A Participants' Manual that provides, for the participants. a description of the simulation, a description of their task and how to use the software.

 The Background Notes describe the simulation for the trainer and may be used as a handout to the participants at the end of the simulation.
+(Please contact us for these)

 The Record Sheets are optional and are provided to allow teams to share key results as the simulation progresses.
+(Please contact us for a copy.)

 Using the Simulator provides, for the trainer (and computer support staff), information about installing the simulation and the use of the software.